nmorgan8/schedulion/Agile Documentation/Final.md

 ## Product Installation Guide:

+1. Using a computer, launch your browser of choice.
-1. Go to ScheduLion's domain, soon-to-be `schedulion.lmucs.io`.
+2. Go to ScheduLion's domain, soon-to-be `schedulion.lmucs.io`.

 ## Improvement Plan: